floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 (For future information, please refer to the [documentation](../_docs_kibana/kibana_multitenancy.md)).

 ## Upgrading environments with disabled multitenancy
-The upgrade procedure for environments with disabled multitenancy is straightforward and cannot be applied when the multitenancy feature is enabled.
-Additional actions are mandatory in environments where the Kibana operates.
+The upgrade procedure for environments with disabled multitenancy is straightforward, but if you are using Kibana, it may be necessary to change the Kibana users' roles.
 Search Guard provides predefined roles for users who are authorized to access the Kibana interface, such as `SGS_KIBANA_USER`, `SGS_KIBANA_USER_NO_GLOBAL_TENANT`, `SGS_KIBANA_USER_NO_DEFAULT_TENANT`.
-Users with these roles cannot access the Kibana user interface when Search Guard is upgraded to version 2.0.0, and multitenancy is disabled.
-The system administrator should assign or map the `SGS_KIBANA_USER_NO_MT` role to users accessing the Kibana.
+However, if multitenancy is not enabled, users with these roles cannot access the Kibana user interface when Search Guard is upgraded to version 2.0.0.
+Instead, the system administrator should assign or map the `SGS_KIBANA_USER_NO_MT` role to users accessing Kibana.

 ## Upgrading environments with enabled multitenancy